mithra-chips/GeekGithubSeeker/README.md

 - handle API rate limits (10 requests/minute for unauthenticated)and show error message on the screen
 - show timeout warnings(`incomplete_results = true`) and suggest narrowing search scope
 - error statuses are retrieved from responses and messages are shown on the screen.
+- validate search query length (max 256 characters) and show error on the screen if exceeded

 ### Technical Stack
 - React + TypeScript + Vite for creating